SWKoreaBME/brats2020/README.md

 * `1 - remove_input.py` - This script runs ablation study by removing channels and replacing them with random noise or 0
 * `2 - train_unetr.py` - This script trains transformer unet
 * `3 - transform.py` - This script converts `hdf5` to `nifti` format.
 Run this script before training the network
-* `4 - uncertainity` - This script gets the uncertaininty maps for a given model using Monte Carlo Dropout
+* `4 - uncertainity.py` - This script gets the uncertaininty maps for a given model using Monte Carlo Dropout
 * `5 - utils\` - This directory contains helper functions for dataloading, metric calculations, visualizations, uncertaininty calculation, etc.
 ### Attention UNet
 * `1 - Hyperparameters\` - This directory is used by `train_attunet_multilabel.py`.
 It contains `json` files with hyperparameter settings for experiment
 * `2 - evaluate.py` - This script gets the metric scores and uncertainty map for a given model and dataset
 * `3 - remove_input_attn.py` - This script runs ablation study by removing channels and replacing them with random noise or 0
 * `4 - utils\` - This directory contains helper functions for dataloading, metric calculations, visualizations, uncertaininty calculation, etc.

+### ResUNet
+* `1 - train_Resunet.py` - This script trains ResUnet
+* `2 - uncertainity.py` - This script gets the uncertaininty maps for a given model using Monte Carlo Dropout
+* `3 - utils\` - This directory contains helper functions for dataloading, metric calculations, visualizations, uncertaininty calculation, etc.

 ## Train Examples